YasinSuzon/Homelab/README.md

-My Current dashboard & most of the apps I'm using right now.
+My Current dashboard & most for the apps I'm using right now.

 ![Description of your Glance Dashboard](Glance/Glance-Dashboard.png)